FTSE reaches six-week low as G4S and Rolls-Royce fall

 "They can cope with one or two profits warnings, but by the time they get to the fourth, in a short period of time, it really does look grim," said Ian Forrest, an investment research analyst at The Share Centre.

-G4S also fell 4.6 percent to a two-year low.
+Security company G4S fell the most on Friday, dropping 4.5 percent to a two-year low.
 RBC cut its target price for the stock and repeated an "underperform" rating, flagging poor performance this year.

-"I think there's some value investing going on in those sectors," said Manoj Ladwa, head of trading at TJM Partners.
+"I think there's some value investing going on in those sectors," said Manoj Ladwa, the head of trading at TJM Partners.
 "It may not last, it could be fairly short-lived."
-(Additional reporting by Atul Prakash; Editing by Larry King/Ruth Pitchford)
+(Additional reporting by Atul Prakash; Editing by Larry King)

 NEW YORK, March 30 Investors poured $5.6 billion into U.S.-based taxable-bond funds during the latest week, data from Lipper showed on Thursday.